 The definitions of an AE or SAE can be found in Appendix 6.
 As described in Appendix 6, intensity of AEs (and laboratory abnormalities) will be graded using the most recent version of the Division of AIDS (DAIDS) grading table at the time of the last participant last visit.
-While the study population will consist of HIV-1 seronegative healthy volunteers, the DAIDS criteria will be used in later clinical studies (Phase 2a and beyond); additionally, the DAIDS criteria have a more conservative grading scale relative to other scales (e.g., CTCAE v 4.0).
+While the study population will consist of HIV-1 seronegative healthy participants, the DAIDS criteria will be used in later phase clinical studies (Phase 2a and beyond); additionally, the DAIDS criteria have a more conservative grading scale relative to other scales (e.g., Common Terminology Criteria for Adverse Events [CTCAE] v 4.0).
 Thus, participant safety evaluation and monitoring will be more conservative.